 Stir fried chunks of juicy chicken with mint, coriander, ginger and garlic.
 Simply delicious.

-Marinated with spices and then coated with chickpea flour, the fish is fried crisp and golden.
+Marinated with spices and then coated with chickpea flour, the fish dish is fried crisp and golden.

 Madra is a popular Himachali curry made with chickpeas and yogurt that belongs to the Chamba region.
 It is slow cooked with a variety of spices and an aroma that can make you drool instantly.